 Moula averages the principal and interest repayment amounts over the loan term, so there are no surprises – just the same repayment amount debited every fortnight.
 No fees, no surprises, no worries.

 Remember insidious ATM fees?
-Small business loan fees are much more confusing and there can be much more of them.
+Small business loan fees are much more confusing, and there can be many more of them.
 Many lenders use fees and miscellaneous charges to maximise their profits from your loan.
 While one loan may boast a lower interest rate, the hidden fees and charges could mean it will end up costing considerably more than a fee-free business loan with a slightly higher interest rate.
-Some banks offer variable rate loans, so you could end up paying more interest if the rate increases.
+Some banks offer variable-rate loans, so you could end up paying more interest if the rate increases.